7 Takeaways From The Bestselling Book Stumbling On Happiness

 Gilbert explains, "To imagine is to experience the world as it isn't and has never been, but as it might be.
 The greatest achievement of the human brain is its ability to imagine objects and episodes that do not exist in the realm of the real, [such as happiness], and it is this ability that allows us to think about the future."

 Gilbert suggests that humans think of the future for pleasure and survival.
 He states, "When people daydream about the future, they imagine themselves achieving and succeeding rather than fumbling or failing."
 However, imagining the future may lead to feelings of nervousness or fear for some.
-However, Gilbert considers that nervous "nexting" serves two purposes that can be helpful to the future.

-For example, people might think that disaster planning can reduce the disaster's impact if it occurs.
-Whether this is true, it can give some a semblance of control and safety.
+Gilbert considers that nervous "nexting" serves two purposes that can be helpful to the future.
+For example, people might think that disaster planning can reduce the impact of the disaster if it occurs.
+Regardless of whether this is true, it can give some a semblance of control and safety.
 In addition, when an individual anticipates problems, they can take precautions to actively prevent or avoid them, leading to a potentially higher quality of life.

 Gilbert suggests that happiness is "a feeling, an experience, [or] a subjective state [that] has no objective referent in the physical world."
 He goes on to suggest that science already has a reliable source to measure when it comes to happiness: the people who report being happy.
 He hypothesizes that people can be an accurate measure, as the individual is the only person with the potential to report feelings and experiences truthfully.

 When subjects report feeling happy, scientists can examine physiological measurements to support or refute the claim, like muscle movement and cerebral blood flow.
-While happiness is often a subjective feeling and an emotional experience, it is still experienced and genuine.
+While happiness is often a subjective feeling and an emotional experience, it is still genuine.
 The individual reporting the feeling may be the most accurate form of reference when measuring and talking about happiness scientifically.

 As Gilbert explains, "No individual's report may be taken as an unimpeachable and perfectly calibrated index of his experience - not yours, not mine - but we can be confident that if we ask enough people the same question, the average answer will be a roughly accurate index of the average experience."